Code-Trees/END-GAME/Readme.md

-# Session 1 - Background & Very Basics
+# 1 - Background & Very Basics

 We started with basic of AI .We Learned  the below things.